rafay826/generate-express-ts/README.md

 Before running this script, make sure you have the following installed:

 - Node.js (v16 or higher)
-- npm or Yarn
+- yarn (default package manager)
-- Git
+- git

 ## Installation